Jerajo/Clients.CRUD/README.md

 # Clients CRUD example (.NET Core + Vue.js)
-Example project for the demonstration of a basic clients API with full CRUD access to the database and it's web client application on Vue.js.
+A example project with an API and a web client application.

 ## Project Setup
 ### Prerequisites